hdima/erlport.org/include/topnews.rst

   After almost 2 years of development new `1.0.0alpha
   </downloads/#erlport-1-0-0alpha>`__ version of ErlPort library was released.

-  New version of ErlPort simplifies development of applications which want to connect Erlang and Python or Erlang and Ruby or want to use Erlang as a middleware for Python or Ruby.
+  New version of ErlPort simplifies development of applications which want connect Erlang to Python or Erlang to Ruby or want to use Erlang as a middleware for Python or Ruby.

   Please check `documentation </docs>`__ page for more details about ErlPort